There are two types of Decisions: Impulsive and Deliberate. An

 a person in a state of suspension or stagnation who is viewing their

-situation from different perspectives in order to seek a proper
+situation from different perspectives in order to Seek a proper

 solution to their current dilemma.
-And, just like The Hanged Man,

-we too are in an uncomfortable state of suspension, viewing our
+Just like The Hanged Man, we too are in an uncomfortable state of

-situation from different perspectives, when we are in the midst of
+suspension, viewing our situation from different perspectives, when

-a Deliberate Decision.
-Once we have obtained all the information
+we are in the midst of a Deliberate Decision.
+Once we have obtained

-next path of our Current Incarnation.
+down the next Path of our Current Incarnation.

 Unlike the Impulsive Decision, a Deliberate Decision cannot be